Category Archives: Special Presentation

 Because of the uncertainty surrounding in-person events due to COVID and public health, the show was pre-recorded and broadcast on Facebook.
 The audience was asked to show their appreciation by donating online to the Wilmot Terry Fox Run, with all proceeds going to the Terry Fox Foundation for cancer research.
 You can donate at The Terry Fox Foundation.

-Radio Waterloo is pleased to present to you a special audio version of A Wilmot Christmas Carol.
-Check our schedule throughout December for various air times.
+Radio Waterloo is pleased to present to you a special audio version of A Wilmot Christmas Carol on Tuesday 23 December 2025 at 8:00pm, and again on Christmas Eve at 11:00pm.

 The performance took place on 11 December 2021 at Trinity Lutheran Church in New Hamburg.
 The readers are Nicole Lee Quesnel, Adrienne Enns, Brittlestar, Alison Enns, and Reid Spencer.
 Musical performances are by The Weber Family, Reid Spencer and Jamie Courtney, and Alison and Adrienne Enns.
 Technical production was by Rick Ritz, and Lisa Hagen was the producer and director.